David A. Bard

 Bishop David Alan Bard was elected to the episcopacy by the North Central Jurisdiction in 2016.
 Bishop Bard is currently the presiding bishop of the Michigan Area.

-He is also the interim bishop for the Dakotas-Minnesota Area, supervising the Minnesota Annual Conference.
+From January 1, 2021 through December 31, 2022, Bishop Bard was also the interim bishop for the Dakotas-Minnesota Area, supervising the Minnesota Annual Conference.

 Prior to arriving in Michigan in September 2016, Bishop Bard was serving at First United Methodist Church in Duluth, Minnesota since 2005.
 He was elected to the episcopacy on July 13, 2016, at the North Central Jurisdictional Conference held in Peoria, IL.
 He has been in ministry for more than 30 years and served in many roles within both the Minnesota Annual Conference and the General Church.